grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

    `--config.bypass-conversion-errors` flag in addition to `--config.format=prometheus`.

-    {{% admonition type="caution" %}}
-    If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
-    Do not use this flag in a production environment.
+    {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
+Do not use this flag in a production environment.{{% /admonition %}}
-    {{% /admonition %}}